-In most cases landscape and irrigation in this area has been installed by the Master Developer.
-Trees, irrigation and other landscape is to be maintained by the homeowner except on some homesite where there is an area designated as ornamental Grass Streetscape, which is maintained by the Santaluz Maintenance Association.
+Landscape and irrigation in this area has been installed by the Master Developer.
+Trees, irrigation and other landscape are to be maintained by the homeowner except on some homesite where there is an area designated as ornamental Grass Streetscape, which is maintained by the Santaluz Maintenance Association.
 See Landscape Section "4.6 Streetscape".
-Each homeowner is responsible for feeding, maintaining, trimming, pruning, and irrigating the street trees located on such homeowner's lot and the adjoining street lot landscaped area.
+Each homeowner is responsible for feeding, maintaining, This driveway passes through the natural landscape of the perimeter yard and streetscape trimming, pruning, and irrigating the street trees located on such Santaluz Maintenance lot and the adjoining street lot landscaped area.
 These are not the responsibility of the Santaluz Maintenance Association.
 If not maintained by the homeowner the Santaluz Maintenance Association reserves the right to maintain and assess the homeowner for the maintenance cost.
 This landscape may be supplemented by the homeowner if approved by Aesthetics Council subject to Landscape Section "4.6 Streetscape".